swooby/alfred.2017/JOURNAL.md

 3. Start to work on Speech-To-Text.

 ### 2016/01/10:

+(aka: "If Mark Zuckerberg can attempt to do it, then why can't I?")
+(answer: probably because he has billions of dollars and hundreds of assistants.)

 On 2016/01/03 MZ announced (via https://www.facebook.com/zuck/posts/10102577175875681):
 "My personal challenge for 2016 is to build a simple AI to run my home and help me with my work.
 You can think of it kind of like Jarvis in Iron Man."